Cghlewis/crystal_site/content/blog/dict_clean/index.markdown

 </tbody>
 </table>

-**5. Update variable types**

-Picking up where we left off in step #4, let's see what our current variable types are.
+Picking up where we left off in example #4, let's see what our current variable types are.

 ```r